 Trento, Italy

-Tucked away in a steep-sided valley in the Italian Alps, the regional capital of Trentino is one of Italy's most liveable cities.
+Tucked away in a steep-sided valley in the Dolomites, the regional capital of Trentino is one of Italy's most liveable cities.
 It's large enough to boast every conceivable amenity, and industrialised enough to offer plenty of employment opportunities (not a given in Italy).
 At the same time, it's still small enough and rural enough to make getting out into the nearby mountains easy.
 Public transport is clean, green and efficient, and the air quality is impressively pure for a city of 120,000 people.

 Chamonix, France